techidaily/site-win11-tips/source/_posts/solving-ms-to-do-discrepancies-no-sync-heres-how.md

 ![Repair the Microsoft To Do app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/repair-to-do-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If you’re still facing the sync issue, go through the instructions above and, in the app settings menu, click **Reset**.
 Microsoft To Do will revert to its default settings and delete all the app data.
 This will fix any incorrect settings that stop the app from working.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Get Microsoft To Do Syncing Again